wp-plugins/microblog-poster/readme.txt

 **plurk.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/plurkhelp "Plurk help with screenshots.")

-It's most likely the same as for Twitter, you will need some more effort in order to post updates through their API.
+It's most likely the same as for twitter, you will need some more effort in order to post updates through their API.

-    1. Please go at this Url http://www.plurk.com/PlurkApp/ and click on 'Create a new Plurk App'.
+    1. Please go at this url http://www.plurk.com/PlurkApp/ and click on 'Create a new Plurk App'.
     For App Type, choose 'Third-party web site integration'.
     For App Website you can put http://localhost